 Human growth hormone (HGH), also called somatotropin, is a peptide hormone secreted by the anterior lobe of the pituitary gland.
 The pea-sized pituitary gland is located at the base of the brain and it is considered a master gland in the body due to the fact that it produces various hormones that participate in various bodily functions.
 What makes HGH so significant is that it promotes the growth of basically all tissues in the human body, including our bones.

 Even though the use of HGH has become almost like a trend lately, the hormone has been studied for decades.
-Believe it or not, scientists in the past obtained HGH from human corpses in order to study it and it was even administered to patients who needed the treatment with this hormone.
+Believe it or not, scientists in the past obtained HGH from human corpses in order to study it and it was even administered to patients who needed treatment with this hormone.
 So, why did they use human corpses to obtain HGH?

 Rationing of HGH

 The first efforts to acquire the hormone for the treatment of growth hormone-deficient children date back to the 1940s.
-Initially, subprimates were used for this purpose for more than 10 years.
+Initially, primates were used for this purpose for more than 10 years.
 Although scientists purified bovine and porcine growth hormone these preparations didn’t reach the required metabolic and biochemical activity mainly because the effects of this hormone are species-specific.